-What to look for in your CMO?
-After many years of hiring, firing, developing and working as a Fractional CMO, here is my ultimate list that I use for every candidate interview, development conversation or performance check-in.
+What to look for in your B2B SaaS CMO?
+After many years of hiring, firing, developing, and working as a fractional CMO, here is my ultimate list that I use for every candidate interview, development conversation, fractional CMO proposal evaluation, or performance check-in.
 This is my checklist covering the three traits that define an effective SaaS marketing leader.

 Here are the areas in which you can evaluate any interim CMO, fractional CMO, or full-time CMO for SaaS.
 You can use this for hiring or performance management.

 The chief marketing officer is first and foremost the leader of your marketing team/function.
 Especially in a fractional CMO or interim CMO role, this is probably the most important aspect of the role.

 I like to break this up as follows:

 - What's their leadership personality and track record?
 Have they created followership by inspiring them and plotting a credible marketing strategy?
 Does their team follow them?
 Are their peers confident in the CMO to lead the Marketing function?
 Does the CEO follow their lead?
 And the board of directors?
 Do they trust them?
 Do they earn the respect of the team, both your marketing team and your peers?

 - What type of teams have they led?
-This could be about team size, or teams in specific cultures (startup vs. enterprise, languages etc.).
+This could be about team size, or teams in specific cultures and company types (startusp vs. enterprises, regions, languages, etc.).
 What was the maturity of the teams they led?
 Have they shown an ability to flex their leadership styles (for example situational leadership)?

 - What's their track record of promotions?
 This is the ultimate followership metric...leaders who are followed by their teams, peers, and managers are usually promoted.
 Look for at least one promotion from VP to CMO or director to VP.